tompittson/katacoda-scenarios/overlay-filesystem/step2.md

 Lets take a closer look at the new file in the read-write-layer `ls -al read-write-layer/file-in-layer-2`{{execute}}

 > A character file has been created in the read-write layer.
-These kinds of files are called "whiteout" files and are how the overlay filesystem represents a file being deleted.
+This kind of file is called a "whiteout" file and is how the overlay filesystem represents a file being deleted.